 3. Operating systems

 4. Middleware software

 Configuration management does help ensure that the status of all these components is known, which in turn keeps things running smoothly from start to finish without wasting time or money on duplicated efforts or errors that could lead to loss of data or other problems.

-There are several configuration management tools that can be used to keep projects organised, help with software development and ensure that everything is running smoothly.
+IT and security teams can use several configuration management tools to keep projects organised, help with software development, and ensure that everything runs smoothly.
 Some popular tools are:

 - IBM UrbanCode Deploy

 - Microsoft Operations Management Suite

 - Microsoft Visual Studio Team System (VSTS)

 Puppet is one of the open-source configuration management tools that configure and manages both physical and virtual devices and software applications across your entire environment from the data centre to cloud infrastructure.